ysard/ebusd_configuration_chaffoteaux_bridgenet/home_assistant_integration/README.md

 eBusd will take care of publishing most of the sensors with their respective read/write status.

-Some bugs remain (01/2023):
+Some bugs remain (04/2023):

-- impossible to specify a range for a value other than the range deduced from its type (-32767;32767 for the SIN type)<br>
+- impossible to specify a range for a value other than the range deduced from its type => fixed with specific yaml statements (see above)
-  => not fixable unless you do without the [MQTT Discovery function](https://www.home-assistant.io/integrations/mqtt/#mqtt-discovery).
 - impossible to automatically represent multiple choice inputs (ex: thermoregulation type).<br>
-  => corrected by specific yaml statements
+  => fixed with specific yaml statements (see above)
 - hazardous naming of entities displayed in Home Assistant.<br>
   => essentially corrected by the `mqtt-hassio.cfg` file of this repository.